robcodehub/fullstack-recipe-clone-public/README.md

  #### Backend

-- [ ] IN PROGRESS - Write a route to add a new recipe (if given a user, that users chefScore should increase and that user should be associated with the new recipe)
+- [X] Write a route to add a new recipe (if given a user, that users chefScore should increase and that user should be associated with the new recipe)
 - [x] Write a route to add a new user

 #### Frontend